mudeitsi/mudeizi.dev/README2.md

 ## 🚨 Forking this repo (please read!)

-You are welcome to fork this repository with attribution.
+This repo is attributed to the works of Brittany Chiang https://github.com/bchiang7/v4 You are welcome to fork this repository with attribution.
 Please link back to my [portfolio website](https://mudeizi.dev) and give proper credit.
 Thank you!

 ## 🛠 Installation & Set Up